pascalgrimaud/generator-jhipster-docker/README.md

 - Verify the services: Docker => edit
 - Click [x] active
 - Click on update service
-- Then, made a commit+push
-- The service Docker must be :white_check_mark: Docker
+- Then, the next time you make a commit+push, the service Docker must be :white_check_mark: Docker

 #### At Docker Hub